Why study in New Zealand?

 Find the right program for you and your career aspirations

 Be guided through your application process

 Maximise your chances of being granted a visa

 Enrollment & travel advice

 Get support all the way to your first day at university

-The cost of study in New Zealand
+What is the cost of studying in New Zealand?

 A year of a BA course is around $27,000 and up to $73,000 a year for medicine degrees after the first year.
 Postgraduate degrees can range between $30,000 - $40,000 a year.